xupsh/PYNQ_GreenGrass/README.md

 On **Core** board

-Simplely run your greengrass core.
+Run your greengrass core on local device.

 Before running, mention to update your own AWS endpoint and AWS authority keys in the codes.

-NOTE: Run as root.
+*NOTE: Run as root.